 If the household has a history of eviction or unpaid rent, they may be ineligible for Section 8.
 The PHA will also check for any lease violations, such as damage to the property or disruptive behavior.

-What factors disqualifies you from Section 8 housing
+What Factors Disqualify you From Section 8 Housing?

 In addition to the eligibility requirements discussed above, certain factors can disqualify a household from receiving Section 8 housing assistance.
 These factors include: